Last Updated on October 25, 2023 by Sorin Petroj

 9. Backhand flip

-Just like the forehand flip, the backhand flip is also considered to be a fundamental technique.
-It would be best if you used your backhand flip to return all sidespin and topspin serves that are short.
-Backhand pushes were used for these serves in the old days, but these backhand flips have replaced them.
+Like the forehand flip, the backhand flip is also considered a fundamental technique.
+It would be best to use your backhand flip to return all short sidespin and topspin serves.
+Backhand pushes were utilized for these serves in the old days, but these backhand flips have replaced them.

-You also have to get down on your knees and approach with one foot under the table with this move.
-This is because the ball is close to the net, and when you make contact with the ball with an open racket and make an upward movement with your wrist.
+With this move, you also have to get down on your knees and approach with one foot under the table.
+This is because the ball is close to the net, and when you contact the ball with an open racket, and make an upward movement with your wrist.

-It is best to practice when you pimple short balls with your partner and when you enter one of them with a flip.
-The top of the racket should be lowered as close to the table as possible and then move up and forward.
+It is best to practice when you pimple short balls with your partner and enter one of them with a flip.
+The top of the racket should be lowered as close to the table as possible and then moved up and forward.
 Then you return your foot to the starting position to be ready for the further course of the game.

 10. Backhand and forehand blocking

-Blocking is another very important part of the game and is one of the basic table tennis skills.
-If you can block with forehand and backhand, you will cut off fast shots conveniently.
+Blocking is another essential part of the game and is one of the primary table tennis skills.
+You will cut off quick shots conveniently if you can block with forehand and backhand.

-Unlike looping, with blocks on both sides, it is important to adjust the angle of the racket.
+Unlike looping, with blocks on both sides, it is essential to adjust the angle of the racket.
 You will achieve this by slightly closing the racket depending on the strength of the topspin.

-The other thing is that you won’t hit the ball like in forehand drive, but lean the table tennis racket a little.
+You won’t hit the ball like in a forehand drive, but lean the table tennis racket a little.
 That will be enough to return the ball to the table because it already has the strength and acceleration from the opponent’s topspin.